max2buzz/BlogMe/README.md

-1.Install node.js
+1.Install node.js (MongoDB hosted on amazon ECS, so no installation required)

-2.To run the project, from prject directory execute following command
+2.To run the project, from project directory execute following command

 npm start